 - Construct and interpret graphical displays of data to describe the relationships of kinetic energy to the mass of an object and to the speed of an object. - Develop a model to describe that when the arrangement of objects interacting at a distance changes, different amounts of potential energy are stored in the system. - Construct, use, and present arguments to support the claim that when the kinetic energy of an object changes, energy is transferred to or form the object. - Plan an investigation to provide evidence that the change in an object's motion depends on the sum of the forces on the object and the mass of the object. - Apply Newton's Third Law to design a solution to a problem involving the motion of two colliding objects.

 General Music

 6th Grade General Music

 Keyboarding

-- Composing and arranging music within specified guidelines= - Reads and notates music - Describe the processes involved in composing, conducting and performing. - Read and interpret the traditional music notation of note values and letter names - Determine the meaning of symbols, key terms, and other domain-specific words and phrases as they are used in a specific scientific or technical context relevant to grades 6-8 texts
+- Compose music within specified guidelines. - Describe the processes involved in composing. - Read and interpret the traditional music notation of note values and letter names. - Learn basic music vocabulary and symbols.

 Music History